edwin-finance/docs/guides/quickstart-guide-set-up-your-edwin-agent-with-elizaos.md

 icon: play
 ---

-# Quickstart Guide: Set Up Your Edwin Agent with ElizaOS
+# Quickstart Guide: Set Up Your edwin Agent with ElizaOS

-This brief guide walks you through the setup and launch of an elizaOS agent utilizing the Edwin plugin.
+This brief guide walks you through the setup and launch of an elizaOS agent utilizing the edwin plugin.

 ### Prerequisites